steveshead/django-product-app-v1.0/README.md

 ### This app displays a list of products with their images and descriptions, uploaded using a form.

+* Only registered users can upload products.
+* Registered users will have the option to edit or delete products through the product detail page.
+* When creating a product you have the option to upload an image, add an image url or leave both blank.
+* Visitors can click on the product owners name to see all products by that owner.

 ##### The Product Display App is built using the following methods:

 * Django template filters